 2. Increased revenue and business growth

-As you make the required changes and optimize your ecommerce website for more conversions, you’ll experience an increase in sales over time, thereby generating more revenue and driving business growth.
+As you make the required changes and optimize your website or landing page for more conversions, you’ll experience an increase in sales over time, thereby generating more revenue and driving business growth.

 3. Competitive edge